esphome/esphome-docs/components/lvgl.rst

 Triggers
 --------

-Specific triggers like ``on_value`` are available for cetrain widgets, they are described above in their respective section.
+Specific triggers like ``on_value`` are available for certain widgets, they are described above in their respective section.
 Some universal triggers are available for all the widgets or for LVGL itself:

 .. _lvgl-event-trg: